Elvish languages of Middle-earth: Language construction

 From the outset, Tolkien used comparative philology and the tree model as his major tools in his constructed languages.
 He usually started with the phonological system of the proto-language and then proceeded in inventing for each daughter language the many mechanisms of sound change needed.

+Tolkien stated that he intentionally designed Sindarin to be in relation to Quenya as medieval Welsh is to Latin.
+Nelson Goering analysed this claim, finding it broadly reasonable, if the relationships are allowed to be of different kinds.

 In the early 30s Tolkien decided that the proto-language of the Elves was Valarin, the tongue of the gods or Valar: "The language of the Elves derived in the beginning from the Valar, but they change it even in the learning, and moreover modified and enriched it constantly at all times by their own invention."
 In his Comparative Tables, Tolkien describes the mechanisms of sound change in the following daughter languages: Qenya, Lindarin (a dialect of Qenya), Telerin, Old Noldorin (or Fëanorian), Noldorin (or Gondolinian), Ilkorin (esp. of Doriath), Danian of Ossiriand, East Danian, Taliska, West Lemberin, North Lemberin, and East Lemberin.

 In his lifetime J.R.R.
 Tolkien never ceased to experiment on his constructed languages, and they were subjected to many revisions.
 They had many grammars with substantial differences between different stages of development.
 After the publication of The Lord of the Rings (1954–1955), the grammar rules of his major Elvish languages Quenya, Telerin and Sindarin went through very few changes (this is late Elvish 1954–1973).